kammitama5/kammitama5.github.io/_posts/2022-03-19-Saturday-March-19th.md

 - Tanya K. gave an amazing talk (my favourite!) on Maths and Puzzle Hunts.
 I especially love Puzzle Hunts because during my last internship, I was involved in and thoroughly loved the puzzle culture (because I love solving puzzles!).
 She initially had a list of sequences that included things like factorials, tribonacci numbers, narcissistic numbers, lucas numbers, etc. In each sequence, X had a position.
-We noticed that the ```X``` for each sequence was planed in a particular position, and that the length of each sequence was the length of the type of sequence.
+We noticed that the ```X``` for each sequence was placed in a particular position, and that the length of each sequence was the length of the type of sequence.
 So we figured out that this led us to the missing letters, which gave us the word that was our final solution.
 I have completed puzzles like this one, which are pretty typical of the Puzzle Hunt, especially at my last internship!
 - Next, we looked at [this](https://www.bookspace.world/round/sci-ficisco/) puzzle.
 She told us about word searches in general,